netdata/netdata/docs/quickstart/single-node.md

 ## What's next?

 Netdata has many features that help you monitor the health of your node and troubleshoot complex performance problems.
-Once you have a handle on configuration and are collecting all the right metrics, try out some of Netdata's other
+Once you understand configuration, and are certain Netdata is collecting all the important metrics from your node, try out some of Netdata's other visualization and health monitoring features:
-features:

 -   [Build new dashboards](/docs/visualize/create-dashboards.md) to put disparate-but-relevant metrics onto a single interface.